 Evernote Sticky Notes application needs to be closed before following the next step.
 Make sure it is not running, by going to the taskbar and searching for the Evernote Sticky Notes icon.
 If the icon is present in the taskbar, right-click on it and click on “Exit”.
 Click “Yes” on the Exit application confirmation dialog.

 Right-click on the empty space inside the installation folder and choose “Paste”.
-The “file replacement” or “file overwrite” confirmation dialog should open, asking if you would like to replace the file in the destination.
-Choose to replace an outdated StickyNotes.OAuth.dll file for an updated one.
+The “file replacement” or “file overwrite” confirmation dialog should open, asking if you would like to replace the files in the destination.
+Choose to replace the files in the destination.
 Restart your computer.

 4. Activate your user account in Evernote Sticky Notes application